evolmk/evol-mean-cheatsheet/README.md

 ### NODEMON
-Nodemon is a utility that will monitor for any changes in your source and automatically restart your server.
+Nodemon is a utility that will monitor for any changes in your source and automatically restart your server.<br>
 `npm install -g nodemon`